Sophos NDR – Eliminate Network Blind Spots

 - How can I monitor and analyze the behavior of internal users?

-- How can I keep track of data movement on the network?
+- How can I keep track of data movement across the network?

-- How do I manage to regularly take stock of the assets in our network?
+- How can I regularly take inventory of the assets in our network?

-- How can I detect new or unauthorized systems on our network?
+- How can I detect new or unauthorized systems in our network?

-- How do I gain insight into the encrypted traffic on our network?
+- How can I gain insight into the encrypted data traffic in our network?

-These are all important questions, and Sophos Network Detection and Response (NDR) can actually answer them all.
-NDR adds a crucial factor to the line of defense.
-With the firewall, you control traffic entering and leaving the corporate network, and with Intercept X Advanced and the MDR service, you can detect suspicious behavior on endpoints and servers (on which Sophos Agent is installed).
-But what about the traffic within the entire environment?
+These are all important questions, and Sophos Network Detection and Response (NDR) can answer them.
+NDR adds a decisive layer to your defense.
+The firewall controls traffic entering and leaving the corporate network, while Intercept X Advanced and the MDR service detect suspicious behavior on endpoints and servers where the Sophos Agent is installed.
+But what about traffic inside the environment as a whole?

-Attackers will do anything to avoid detection, and avoiding detection is a well-known tactic in the MITRE ATT&CK® framework at the system level.
+Attackers do everything they can to avoid detection, and evasion is a known system-level tactic in the MITRE ATT&CK® Framework.
 Exploits can hide from EDR solutions, for example, and attackers can disable and delete system logs.
-However, there is no getting around the fact that an attacker has to move around the network.
-And that’s exactly what Sophos’s NDR sensor will log, no matter how quietly or carefully the attacker proceeds.
-He leaves his mark on every action.
+But there is one thing they cannot avoid: they have to move through the network.
+That is exactly what the Sophos NDR sensor records, no matter how quietly or cautiously an attacker proceeds.
+Every action leaves a trace.

 What is Sophos NDR?

-Sophos Network Detection and Response (NDR) is offered as a virtual appliance that passively monitors all network traffic through a span port.
-Everything recorded through this port goes through real-time threat detection based on five core algorithms provided with NDR.
+Sophos Network Detection and Response (NDR) is provided as a virtual appliance that passively monitors all network traffic via a SPAN port.
+Everything captured through this port is analyzed in real time using the five core detection algorithms delivered with NDR.

-Sophos has already acquired the technology behind NDR in July 2021 through the acquisition of the company “Braintrace”.
-Braintrace had developed a virtual machine that was able to monitor network traffic using five core algorithms, thereby distinguishing between malicious or benign activity.
+Sophos acquired the technology behind NDR in July 2021 through the acquisition of “Braintrace.”
+Braintrace had developed a virtual machine that could monitor network traffic using five core algorithms and distinguish malicious activity from benign activity.

-If a threat is detected using these five core algorithms, it is forwarded to the Sophos Data Lake, classified and evaluated.
-Cases are generated and analyzed and validated by the Sophos threat response team.
-The NDR sensor information can also be correlated with information from other sensors, such as identity, email, and network and firewall functions.
+When one of these five core algorithms detects a threat, the finding is forwarded to the Sophos Data Lake, classified, and assessed.
+Cases are generated for the Sophos Threat Response Team to analyze and validate.
+Information from the NDR sensor can also be correlated with data from other sensors, such as identity, email, network, and firewall telemetry.

 The five NDR core algorithms

-Let’s take a closer look at what powerful five algorithms Sophos NDR provides us with:
+Let’s take a closer look at the five powerful algorithms Sophos NDR provides:

 Encrypted Payload Analytics (EPA)